Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations, customizers and end-users.

+## [1.32.0] - 2025-03-03

+Mostly changes to the new frontend again, as well as some new and improved docs.

+If you use the old frontend and have a heavily customized settings-file, make sure it is compatible with the settings in `argus.spa.settings`, as the spa-app is no longer included by default in `INSTALLED_APPS`.
+For the same reason, running `redis` is only necessary if using the spa settings.

+With the new frontend, visiting the root of the site will now redirect to the incidents list and therefore possibly triggering a log in.

 ## [1.31.0] - 2025-01-17

 Mostly changes to the new frontend this time around.